owncloud/ocis/docs/ocis/development/testing.md

 {{< /hint>}}

 {{< hint info >}}
-If you want to use the same volume after the container is down.
-Before running the container once again, you either need to remove all the data inside `/your/local/filesystem/path/` or give the ownership back.
-For instance, on ubuntu it might be `sudo chown -R systemd-network:systemd-journal /your/local/filesystem/path/`  and repeat `step 2 and 3`
+If you want to use the same volume after the container is down then before running the container once again, you either need to remove all the data inside `/your/local/filesystem/path/` or give the ownership back.
+For instance, on Ubuntu it might be `sudo chown -R systemd-network:systemd-journal /your/local/filesystem/path/`  and repeat `step 2 and 3`
 {{< /hint>}}

 ### Run oCIS